lumoslabs/gitlab_migration_test/README.md

 #### Setup Dynamodb (only for development)

-You can setup local dynamodb instanse with dynalite or
+You can either setup a local dynamodb instance with dynalite:

 ##### Dynalite